sreutter/siproxylin/README.md

 ## Known Issues

-- **Conversations.im → Siproxylin calls:** Won't connect due to ICE nomination issue in Conversations' WebRTC stack (Siproxylin → Conversations works fine)
 - **Platform:** Currently Linux-only (Windows/MacOS support planned)
 - **Unread counters:** Sometimes pops up after app restart, investigating
 - **Unclear process of MUC membership:** There is lack of information on how members-only MUC are handled, currently it relies on the mercy of auto-approve by server
-- **MUC dialog lacks real-time:** Some changes do not update dialog GUI on the fly

 Report bugs: [GitHub Issues](https://github.com/confund0/siproxylin/issues)